k4m4/movies-for-hackers/contributing.md

 * Insert new suggestions at the bottom of a category.
 * Use IMDb links & ratings.

-Once a PR is submitted, it will need to be "endorsed" meaning other users react positively or comment on your PR.
+Once a PR is submitted, it will need to be "endorsed".
+This entails that your Pull Req. will be merged once more people show interest in your suggestion (i.e. react positively, comment on your pull-req etc).

 You can vote on Pull Requests with the [endorsement-needed](https://github.com/k4m4/movies-for-hackers/labels/endorsement-needed) tag.